NessaAz/Akan-Name/README.md

 # Akan-Name-Project
-## A birthday-based naming project according to an ancient Ghanaian radition
+## A birthday-based naming project according to an ancient Ghanaian tradition
 # Author - Vanessa Shiundu
 # I am a junior developer specializing in programming languages such as HTML, CSS & JavaScript.
 I also build web applications.
 # Installation instructions: